-More than 80 area military personnel who perished during World War I, World War II, Korea and Vietnam are remembered on the "Wall of Honor" in the Callahan County Courthouse.
+Area military personnel who perished during World War I, World War II, Korea and Vietnam are remembered on the "Wall of Honor" in the Callahan County Courthouse.
 Open during business hours.

 In season, hunters take wild turkey, deer, quail, dove and hog.
 Golfers find a challenging and scenic 18-hole golf course inviting year-round.